Father’s Day provides the church with a unique opportunity to honor the ideals of fatherhood that God prescribes for male family men.

 While it may seem like enough to preach on fatherhood or acknowledge that it’s Father’s Day in your church, it is not sufficient merely to mention these things.

-You don’t have to call out every single father by name (in a growing church, this is not feasible).
+You don’t have to call out every single dad by name (in a growing church, this is not feasible).

 Instead, take a moment to honor fathers in your congregation by thanking them for the sacrifices they make, embellishing on the social and communal good their sacrifices yield for the church and families in the church, and the value of continuing to pursue the attainment of the virtues of fatherhood as they continue to grow up into their roles, young and old.